nomilous/notice/spec/notice/capsule/README.md

 ### Watched properties

 * Can assign a callback to receive notification of a propery change.
-* Useful as a comms channel back to some previous middleware in the pipeline.
+* Useful as a **comms** channel back to some previous middleware in the pipeline.
-* Keep in mind that middleware are run in the same sequence that they were registered in.
+* Keep in mind that middleware are run in the same sequence that they were registered.

-#### eg.

 ```coffee